sitebay/docs/articles/guides/quick-answers/sitebay/how-to-use-git/index.md

 ---
 slug: how-to-use-git
-description: 'Master Git for your Site Bay WordPress hosting: a step-by-step guide to initializing repositories, staging commits, and pushing updates.'
+description: 'Master Git for your SiteBay WordPress hosting: a step-by-step guide to initializing repositories, staging commits, and pushing updates.'
 aliases: ['/quick-answers/sitebay/how-to-use-git/','/quick-answers/how-to-use-git/']
 keywords: ["Linux", "how to use Git", "github", "create git repo"]
 tags: ["version control system","sitebay"]
 license: '[CC BY-ND 4.0](https://creativecommons.org/licenses/by-nd/4.0)'
 modified: 2024-04-17
 modified_by:
-  name: Site Bay
+  name: SiteBay
 published: 2024-04-19
-title: "Harnessing Git for Site Bay: A Comprehensive Guide"
+title: "Harnessing Git for SiteBay: A Comprehensive Guide"
-authors: ["Site Bay"]
+authors: ["SiteBay"]
 ---

 For our bi-directional Git Sync, you don't actually need to manage and a git repo on your computer.
 You can develop locally without any of the below, but if you want to learn the basics, read on.

 Git is a cornerstone for managing software projects, offering powerful version control capabilities.
-Whether you're launching your first WordPress site on Site Bay or managing a complex project, understanding Git is key.
+Whether you're launching your first WordPress site on SiteBay or managing a complex project, understanding Git is key.
 Follow these six steps to kickstart your journey with Git, from creating a repository to making your first commit and pushing it online.
 For a deeper dive, check out our extensive guide on Git Source Control Management.

 Initialize Your Git Repository:
 Begin by setting up a dedicated folder for your project files, then initialize a Git repository within it: